gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

   enterprise {
     // Simulation that needs to be started, you will be able to create a new simulation if empty, you can also use the gatling.enterprise.simulationId system property simulationId "YOUR_SIMULATION_ID"
-    // default package when creating a new simulation, you can also use the gatling.enterprise.packageId system property packageId "YOUR_PACKAGE_ID"
+    // Default package when creating a new simulation, you can also use the gatling.enterprise.packageId system property packageId "YOUR_PACKAGE_ID"
-    // default team when creating a new simulation, you can also use the gatling.enterprise.teamId system property teamId "YOUR_TEAM_ID"
+    // Default team when creating a new simulation, you can also use the gatling.enterprise.teamId system property teamId "YOUR_TEAM_ID"
-    // default simulation fully qualified classname used when creating a new simulation, you can also use the gatling.enterprise.simulationClass system property simulationClass "computerdatabase.BasicSimulation"
+    // Default simulation fully qualified classname used when creating a new simulation, you can also use the gatling.enterprise.simulationClass system property simulationClass "computerdatabase.BasicSimulation"
-    // custom system properties used when running the simulation on Gatling Enterprise systemProps ["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"]
+    // Custom system properties used when running the simulation on Gatling Enterprise systemProps(["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"])
-    // additional environment variables used when running the simulation on Gatling Enterprise environmentVariables ["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"]
+    // Additional environment variables used when running the simulation on Gatling Enterprise environmentVariables(["KEY_1": "VALUE_1", "KEY_2": "VALUE_2"])
+    // Wait for the result after starting the simulation on Gatling Enterprise; will complete with an error if the simulation ends with any error status
+    // False by default; you can also use the gatling.enterprise.waitForRunEnd system property waitForRunEnd false
-    //set to true if you don't want any user input, eg in a CI environment, you can also use the gatling.enterprise.batchMode system property batchMode false
+    // Set to true if you don't want any user input, eg in a CI environment
+    // False by default; you can also use the gatling.enterprise.batchMode system property batchMode false
   }
 }
 ```